fravila08/PokemonPortfolio/README.md

 ## Environment Variables

-Please ensure to hide your Django secret key inside your Environment as 'djangoKey.
+Please ensure to hide your Django secret key inside your Environment as 'djangoKey'.

 You can find this key on line 25 inside: